Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Natural Regeneration {#birth-natural-regeneration}
-The character’s endurance replenishes continuously.
+The character's endurance replenishes continuously.
 **Effect:** The character recovers **2 Endurance (PE)** per round while in a scene.
 This recovery may generate Fatigue normally.
 Outside of scenes, Endurance returns to maximum unless the character chooses to prevent it to avoid Fatigue.

 ---

 ### Full Recovery {#birth-full-recovery}
-The character’s overall recovery capacity is exceptional.
+The character's overall recovery capacity is exceptional.
 **Effect:** Recovery is increased by **+2**.

 ---